Emmanuel Bwayo Wakhweya: Defection

-During a visit in early January 1975, Minister Wakhweya defected in London on 20 January 1975.
+During a previously scheduled visit to London, Great Britain, in early January 1975, Wakhweya announced his resignation and defected from the Idi Amin Cabinet on 20 January 1975.
 Wakhweya denounced Idi Amin and cited the chaos in the Idi Amin administration as having a negative effect on the economy and the lack of any ability to succeed as a finance minister in Idi Amin's one-man government.
 He was quoted as saying "It's hell to be in Uganda.
 I can't imagine how the ordinary people are still able to carry on because of the shortages of the simplest essentials of life and the soaring cost of living.
 Uganda is facing economic catastrophe.
 Either the economic forces will compel Amin to change his policies or there will be an explosion in the country because of popular discontent."
 Wakhweya later sent a telegram to Idi Amin at the end of the week officially announcing his resignation and exile from Uganda.
 At the time of his defection, Wakhweya was the longest serving cabinet minister in the Idi Amin administration and the last remaining member of Amin's original cabinet.

 Upon his defection from Uganda and Idi Amin's government, Wakhweya and his claims of Ugandan economic instability were denounced in Uganda.
 Uganda Radio went on air announcing Wakhweya's defection by broadcasting, "Uganda's economy is much better than that of many other countries.
 His flight to London will not help him at all since Britain is also in economic chaos".
 On 23 January 1975, three days after the defection of Wakhweya in London, Idi Amin claimed that he would visit the United Kingdom to help the people of Wales, Scotland, and Northern Ireland seek self-determination, although like his threats to attend the Commonwealth Heads of Government Meeting 1973 in Ottawa, Canada or to attend the Wedding of Princess Anne and Mark Phillips, these threats failed to materialize.

 Wakhweya was succeeded as Finance Minister by Moses Ali.
 According to Amnesty International, relatives of Wakhweya still in Uganda were imprisoned, tortured, and killed following his flight and defection, in a similar manner to the torture and murder of relatives of Joshua Wanume Kibedi following his defection and denunciation of Idi Amin the year before.

 Post-defection career

-Following his defection in London, Wakhweya began a life in exile in the United States.
+Following his defection in London, Wakhweya migrated to Washington DC, where he began a life in exile in the United States.
 He started his US career at the World Bank and lived in Vienna, Virginia.
 He served as a senior economist at the World Bank from 1975 to 1977 and Chief Loan Officer on Sudan from 1977 to 1978.
-Following his career at the World Bank, Wakhweya was appointed to be a senior economic affairs officer for the United Nations Economic Commission for Africa in 1975 and moved to Addis Ababa, Ethiopia, before his eventual return to Uganda where he served in various public service posts until his retirement.
+Following his career at the World Bank, Wakhweya was appointed to be a senior economic affairs officer for the United Nations Economic Commission for Africa in 1975 and moved to Addis Ababa, Ethiopia, before his eventual return to Uganda in 1979, where he served in various public service posts until his retirement from public service.